 Beyond the look and feel of a café or restaurant, there are some key functional design decisions that will make it a complete experience.

-While social distancing measures have certainly changed a part of the hospitality experience, there is a lot more consideration that goes into creating just the right environment when designing a restaurant or café.
+There is a lot of consideration that goes into creating just the right environment when designing a restaurant or café.
 With the food as the centrepiece, everything around the food needs to come together to create a complete sensory experience, and interior design is able to curate ambience, often without you even realising it.
 Sound

 The right selection of surfaces and materials not only plays into sound attenuation but also into durability and longevity.
 Most restaurateurs would set out to have a bustling and popular venue, booked out as much as possible.
 But with lots of people and foot traffic comes the need for the restaurant’s design to stand up to all the wear and tear.
 Additional years of use can be achieved by selecting finishes that are hardy and long-lasting, as well as applying them in ways that maximise their impact.
-On our Sushi Kenzen project, the selection of Victorian Ash from Sustainable Hardwoods warms up the cooler material palette but more importantly is a hardwearing, durable material that can withstand the daily use.
+On our Pipit Restaurant project, the selection of plywood warms up the cooler material palette but more importantly is a hardwearing, durable material that can withstand the daily use.
 Different surfaces can also potentially absorb smells in different ways.
 Have you ever wondered why restaurants don’t have carpet?
 Hard, sturdy materials are the usual go-to for all the reasons listed above, which is where the combination of sound and surface needs to be well thought out.